-Security breach is a matter of concern in wordpress community.
-To educate the wordpress users &community, Pattronize wordpress Development Company releases an extract or compilation of measures that are released by authoritative sources on wordpress.
-This compilation released at different point in time aims to eliminates the hassle and educate all wordpress users regarding their concern on wordpress security.
+The security breach is a matter of concern in WordPress community.
+To educate the WordPress users &community, Pattronize WordPress Development Company releases an extract or compilation of measures that are released by authoritative sources on WordPress.
+This compilation released at a different point in time aims to eliminate the hassle and educate all WordPress users regarding their concern about WordPress security.

 Kick-start your security audit and make it as a routine affair.

 Any security loopholes outside of WordPress, in software and hardware, can affect the CMS itself.

 Pattronize recommends its clients to choose a WordPress plug-in or theme from reputable companies and they’re much more likely to be kept up to date and monitored for security issues.
 Check when the plug-in or theme was last updated.
 Anything that has not updated for more than few months leads you to risk.

 Hackers can easily crack random passwords, so one needs to use a better mechanism like using a password manager.

 Themes and plug-in is the backbone to security as the WordPress.
 Update everything – not just

 WordPress alone.
 Hackers will target age-old versions of WordPress with predictable security issues, so keep an eye on your Dashboard and don’t ignore those ‘update’ messages.